PixelsCamp/talks/from-euros-to-zero_joao-neves-and-paulo-serrao.md

 Description
 -----------

-At Siemens CyberSecurity Center, we provide services to deal with threat hunting.
+At Siemens CyberSecurity Center, we provide services to deal with Threat Hunting.
 One of these services include searching IOCs in the network traffic logs which compose our data lake.

 To implement this service, we leveraged AWS Athena, to provide a queryable interface for our data lake.
 Although, due to the nature and pattern of the queries, this design proved to be quite expensive.
 In this talk, we will show how we leveraged the nature of the queries to design a cost effective specialized solution for IOC searching using Probabilistic Data Structures.